Imagine suddenly finding a live mouse in your house!

 How can you lure a mouse out of its hiding place?

-Is a mouse in the apartment bad?
+Is having a mouse in the apartment a bad thing?

 Share: